- Who is eligible to participate?

 Everyone who particpates in the Brain Bee at MSU will receive a certificate of completion.

-The winner of the Brain Bee at MSU competition will receive a paid trip (airfare, hotel, and registration) for the student and a guardian to attend the National Brain Bee Competition in Baltimore, Maryland in March.
+The winner of the Brain Bee at MSU competition will receive $800 toward travel costs (airfare, hotel, and registration) for the student and a guardian to attend the National Brain Bee Competition.
 The student will also receive a new copy of a neuroscience textbook, and a $2000 fellowship* to MSU!

 The Second Place winner will receive $200.